-Pin Name I/O Pin Description DOFF Input PLL turn-off - Active LOW.
-Connecting this pin to ground turns off the PLL inside the device.
-The timings in the PLL turned off operation differs from those listed in this datasheet.
-For normal operation, this pin can be connected to a pull-up through a 10 K $\Omega$ or less pull-up resistor.
-The device behaves in QDR I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
-TDO Output Test data out (TDO) for JTAG TCK Input Test clock (TCK) pin for JTAG TDI Input Test data in (TDI) pin for JTAG TMS Input Test mode select (TMS) pin for JTAG NC N/A Not Connected to the die.
+Pin Name Ю Pin Description ZQ Input Output Impedance Matching Input.
+This input is used to tune the device outputs to the system data bus impedance.
+CQ, $\overline{CQ}$ and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+Alternately, this pin can be connected directly to $V{DDQ}$ , which enables the minimum impedance mode.
+This pin cannot be connected directly to GND or left unconnected.
+DOFF Input DLL Turn Off - Active LOW .
+Connecting this pin to ground turns off the DLL inside the device.
+The timings in the DLL turned off operation are different from those listed in this data sheet.
+For normal operation, this pin can be connected to a pull up through a 10 $\rm K\Omega$ or less pull up resistor.
+The device behaves in QDR-I mode when the DLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with QDR-I timing.
+TDO Output TDO for JTAG.
+TCK Input TCK Pin for JTAG.
+TDI Input TDI Pin for JTAG.
+TMS Input TMS Pin for JTAG.
+NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M N/A Not Connected to the die.
+NC/144M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M N/A Not Connected to the die.
-Can be tied to any voltage level.
-V REF Input- Reference Reference voltage input.
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power Supply Power supply inputs to the core of the device $V{SS}$ Ground Ground for the device $V{DDQ}$ Power Supply Power supply inputs for the outputs of the device
+NC/288M N/A Not Connected to the Die.
+Can be tied to any voltage level. $V{REF}$ Input- Reference Reference Voltage Input.
+Static input used to set the reference level for HSTL inputs and Outputs as well as AC measurement points. $V{DD}$ Power Supply Power Supply Inputs to the Core of the Device. $V{SS}$ Ground Ground for the Device. $V{DDQ}$ Power Supply Power Supply Inputs for the Outputs of the Device.